 Many people assume a brand-new home comes with problem-free plumbing, but that isn’t always the case.
 Even in new constructions, pipes can burst due to faulty installation, defective materials, or unexpected pressure changes.
 No home is completely immune to plumbing issues.
 A new build requires regular attention to keep everything running smoothly.
 Proactive maintenance and inspections are key to catching potential problems before they start, regardless of your home’s age.
 If you have any concerns about your plumbing, new or old, it’s always best to contact a professional for an expert opinion and peace of mind.

-Why You Need a Professional for Pipe Repair
+Why Professional Pipe Repair Is Non-Negotiable

 When a pipe bursts, the first instinct for many homeowners is to find a quick, do-it-yourself solution.
 While the can-do spirit is admirable, plumbing is one area where a professional touch is non-negotiable.
 A seemingly simple leak can be a symptom of a much larger issue, and a temporary patch job often leads to more significant, and expensive, problems down the road.